mattsingleton2/TTA_HTML-And-CSS/README.md

 ### One-Page Website
 This contains an assignment I did for a one-page website.
 HTML / CSS only without use of libraries or other crutches.

+### Bootstrap4_Project
+This contains the tutorial assignment we did for Academy Cinemas&reg;!
+This offered some practice with bootstrap and how we utilize that library.